w3woody/OCTools/README.md

 This would create two Objective-C classes with names MyLangLex and MyLangParser.
 (If you give them the same name, you'll create two classes with the same name, and this is the path to ruin.
 Or at least confusion.)

+**NOTE:** If you wish to generate C++, you would add the `-l cpp` argument to the command-line, and change the output to `.cpp` from `.m`.
+Thus, for OCYacc, you'd enter:

+    Process      Yacc source files
+    Using        Custom script:

+        /usr/local/bin/ocyacc -l cpp -o "$DERIVED_SOURCES_DIR/$INPUT_FILE_BASE" "$INPUT_FILE_PATH"

+    Output Files:
+        $DERIVED_SOURCES_DIR/$(INPUT_FILE_BASE).cpp
+        $DERIVED_SOURCES_DIR/$(INPUT_FILE_BASE).h

 ## New Features

+### March-April 2019

+* Added MacOS installer and code to build an installer.
+  * To build the installer yourself, download the source kit, open the OCTools workspace, and build the "OCTools" aggregate target.
+This will run the scripts necessary to build the installer package.
+* Started complete reworking of source kit and documentation set to make this more useful.
+Clean up some minor issues with C++ code generation.
+Started adding code examples.

 ### April 15, 2018